chrabyrd/automata-updated/README.md

 #### `BoardController` [(link)](https://github.com/chrabyrd/automata-updated/blob/master/src/boardController/BoardController.mjs)

-It is possible for the Automaton to have many boards, and for the boards to exist either independently of one another or be tightly coupled.
-To compartmentalize the CRUD and stitching functionality of Boards, the BoardController was created.
+It is possible for the Automaton to have many `Board`s, and for the `Board`s to exist either independently of one another or be tightly coupled.
+To compartmentalize the CRUD and stitching functionality of `Board`s, the `BoardController` was created.

 #### `EntityController` [(link)](https://github.com/chrabyrd/automata-updated/blob/master/src/entityController/EntityController.mjs)

-Entities are the abstractions of Grid cells, and the state they maintain between canvas renders.
+`Entities` are the abstractions of `Grid` cells, and the state they maintain between canvas renders.
 They can be simple or _very_ complex.
-The EntityController was created to handle the CRUD and higher-level entity actions in the application.
+The `EntityController` was created to handle the CRUD and higher-level entity actions in the application.

 #### `ClockController` [(link)](https://github.com/chrabyrd/automata-updated/blob/master/src/clockController/ClockController.mjs)

-The Automaton can have many Clocks.
-Clocks control the iteration of Boards.
-They are complex objects, and Clocks have the ability to control the ticking of other Clocks.
-To handle CRUD actions and this inter-clock functionality, the ClockController was created.
+The `Automaton` can have many `Clock`s. `Clock`s control the iteration of Boards.
+They are complex objects, and `Clock`s have the ability to control the ticking of other `Clock`s.
+To handle CRUD actions and this inter-clock functionality, the `ClockController` was created.

 ### Resources

-The Automaton has direct control over each ( singleton ) Controller.
+The `Automaton` has direct control over each ( singleton ) Controller.
 Each Controller has control over their direct resources, but shouldn't have control over their sub-resources.

-For example: Boards are a level of abstraction over Grids, which are a bundling of a UserInputLayer and a DrawOutLayer.
-The BoardController should access the methods on `Board`, but not the methods on the lower `Grid`s or Canvas layers.
+For example: `Boards` are a level of abstraction over `Grid`s, which are a bundling of a `UserInputLayer` and a `DrawOutLayer`.
+The `BoardController` should access the methods on `Board`, but not the methods on the lower `Grid`s or Canvas layers.

 #### `Board` [(link)](https://github.com/chrabyrd/automata-updated/blob/master/src/board/Board.mjs)